-Protoplasts were isolated and the dual-luciferase assay was performed as our previously described paper (Han et al., 2017).
-Transformed protoplasts were incubated at room temperature for 20-22 h, and luciferase activities were measured using the dual-luciferase assay system (Dual-Luciferase Reporter Assay, Promega, United States) according to the manufacturer's instructions.
+Protoplasts were isolated, and the dual-luciferase assay was performed as previously described (Han et al., 2017).
+Transformed protoplasts were incubated at room temperature (~22) for 20-22 h and luciferase activities were measured using the dual-luciferase assay system (Dual-Luciferase® Reporter Assay, Promega, United States) according to the manufacturer's instructions.
 Firefly luciferase activity was normalized to Renilla luciferase activity.
 Three biological replicates were performed for all experiments.